noiseprotocol/noise_spec/noise.md

 arrows are for messages sent by the responder.
 All messsages described by the pattern must be sent in order.

+Patterns must follow these security rules:  If a pattern has a single handshake message, the first token in that message's descriptor must be "e", and the second token must be "dhe_x_", where _x_ is a pre-known public key.
+If a pattern has more than one handshake message, then the initiating message must begin with "e", and the response message must begin with "e, dhee".

-The first handshake message descriptor in any pattern must begin with "e", and the second (if present) must begin with "e, dhee".
-The following is the minimal 2-message pattern that describes an unauthenticated DH handshake:
+The following is the minimal 2-message pattern.
+It describes an unauthenticated DH handshake:

       -> e
       <- e, dhee